Águas da Prata

 Águas da Prata is a Brazilian municipality in the state of São Paulo.
-The population is 8,221 (2020 est.) in an area of 143 km2.
+As of 2020, it had an estimated population of 8,221 in an area of 143 km2.

 Media

 In telecommunications, the city was served by Companhia Telefônica Brasileira until 1973, when it began to be served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).